-If you’re a millennial that has been on the internet for the last ten years, you must have fallen a victim of various skincare advice masked under ‘trends’.
+If you’re a millennial that has been on the internet for the last ten years, you must have fallen victim of various skincare advice masked under ‘trends’.
 No thanks to Pinterest which propagated all of these harmful skincare tips all in the name of ‘DIY’.
 Unfortunately, a lot of us are now walking around with damaged skin.
-But it is 2020, which means we are all ageing whether we like or not.
-We need to repent from all these skincare sins so that our skin can thank us in 10 years.
+But it is the 21st Century, which means we are all ageing whether we like it or not.
+We need to repent from all these skin sins so that our skin can thank us in 10 years.

-So,which of the following skincare sins are you committing at the moment?
+So, which of the following skin sins are you committing at the moment?

 Again, as a millennial, there is no reason why you shouldn’t be taking care of your skin.
 You should have a routine no matter how basic it is.
 Over time, you will realize that it is not about the price of the products or the number of steps you follow.
 It is about consistent maintenance.
 Ideally, you shouldn’t even be using products that you can’t buy 6 months supply of conveniently.
 So get a simple routine with products you can afford.

 Not cleansing your skin for at least 60 seconds